On This Page

-- This is a very high use park and it is busy 7 days a week, extremely busy on weekends.
+- This is a very high use park and it is busy 7 days per week, extremely busy on weekends.

-- Camping is only allowed in the designated area at the 3rd lake.
+- Camping is only allowed in the designated area at the Upper Lake.

-- Campers without a permit will be turned around!
+- Campers without a reservation will not be permitted to stay overnight.

 Prohibited in this Park